bfsujason/llm_corpus_annotation/README.md

 - **Prompt Engineering**: The LLM prompts used in experiments need further refinement and optimization.
 Current prompts may not fully capture the nuances of expert annotation practices.

 - **Limited Corpus Diversity**: Experiments have been conducted on a limited range of corpus types.
-More comprehensive testing is needed across:
+More comprehensive testing is needed.
-  - Different genres (academic, literary, conversational, technical, etc.)
-  - Various domains (medical, legal, social media, news, etc.)
-  - Multiple languages and language varieties
-  - Different text lengths and complexity levels

 - **Reproducibility**: LLM outputs can vary between runs.
 More work is needed to ensure consistency and reproducibility of annotations.